CLaSLoVe/von-Neumann-elephant/readme.md

 ## 🚀 Our Approach

 This repository contains the implementation of our method to fit an elephant with four parameters, adhering to the constraints defined in the paper. 🖌️🧮

+## 📄 Paper Link

+You can read the full paper detailing our approach [here](https://arxiv.org/abs/2407.07909). 📄✨